 A Positive Stress Factor

 Finally, in addition to good nutrition, let us not forget that exercise is an important factor in bone health.
 Weight bearing exercises exert a positive stress on the bone forcing it to respond by becoming denser and thus stronger.
 For example, when running or briskly walking, pressure is exerted on various bones (legs, hips, spine).
 To accommodate this pressure the osteoclasts build a kind of scaffolding called trabeculae that increase the strength of the bone.
 The same happens with resistance or strength training.
-As you push through the resistance or lift the weight, pull from your muscles exerts stress on the bone leading to increased trabeculae formation.
-The picture below demonstrates the difference in density between a normal bone and an osteoporotic bone.
-The latter has lost a significant amount of the scaffolding and it is easy to see how this leaves a bone fragile.
+As you push through the resistance or lift the weight, pull from your muscles exerts stress on the bone leading to increased bone tissue formation [vii].

 Additionally, physical activity will promote muscle strength, balance and coordination, all of which decreases one’s risk of falling and potentially breaking a bone.
 For more information on how to incorporate weight bearing exercises into your routine see our physical activity blog post on strength and resistance training.
 If you are feeling fatigued and need to ease into things check out our physical activity blog post on chair-based exercises that offer low-impact ways to get you moving again.
 Do consult a doctor before starting any exercise regimen as certain exercises may not be appropriate for those at high risk of fracture.